GBG++: A Fast and Stable Granular Ball Generation Method for Classification: GBG++ Method

 \subsection{Outlier Detection and Splitting Stopping Condition}

 Generally, the samples within the same GB are closely distributed.
 Therefore, if a GB contains only one sample, the sample can be considered an outlier.
 Furthermore, according to the splitting method introduced in Section \ref{subsec:split}, for any GB, its child GBs are iteratively constructed.
 A reasonable iteration stopping condition not only improves the quality of the child GBs but also improves the efficiency of the splitting method.
 If the undivided samples are outliers, the splitting iterations are stopped directly.
-To introduce the splitting stopping condition reasonably, an outlier detection method is introduced first.
+An outlier detection method is introduced first.